web-platform-tests/wpt/docs/test-templates.md

 [extra metadata](css-metadata.html).
 Usually the metadata is required by CSS tests and optional for other tests.

+Templates for filenames are also given.
+In this case `{}` is used to delimit text to be replaced `#` represents a digit and `ext` is a filename extension.

 ## Reftests

 ### Minimal Reftest